TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 *aka How to setup Custom Formats (German)*<br><br>

-!!! note "This guide is created and maintained by [Lokilicious](https://github.com/Lokilicious)"
+!!! note "This guide is created and maintained by [Lokilicious](https://github.com/Lokilicious) and [PCJones](https://github.com/PCJones)"

-So what is the best way to set up the Custom Formats and which one to use with which scores to get German and English Audio?
+So what is the best way to set up the Custom Formats and which one to use with which scores to get German (or German+English dual) audio?

 Regarding quality there isn't a best setup, it depends on your setup (hardware devices) and your own personal preferences.

 Some prefer high quality audio (HD Audio), others high quality video.
 Many prefer both.

 TRaSH created a [flowchart](/Radarr/Radarr-setup-custom-formats/#which-quality-profile-should-you-choose){:target="_blank" rel="noopener noreferrer"} to make your decision/choices easier.
-Remember that this chart does not include any of the following Custom Formats and you will still need to read this guide to get German Dual Language releases.
+Remember that this chart does not include any of the following Custom Formats and you will still need to read this guide to get German only/German Dual Language releases.

 ------